studica/studica-docs-worldskills/source/docs/Sensors/limit-switches.rst

             msg2.request.data = duration; //Configure ping duration for a length of 10 microseconds setDuration.call(msg2);

-         .. important:: Subscribe to DI_ros topics to access the data being published and write callbacks to pass messages between various processes.
+         .. important:: Subscribe to DI topics to access the data being published and write callbacks to pass messages between various processes.